 Hands-on experience and benefits

-Unboxing your Adidas Ultraboost promises the sort of energy boost that’ll convince you to throw on your favourite workout clothes, pull on your new trainers and head out for a run.
+Unboxing your Adidas Ultraboost promises the sort of energy boost that’ll convince you to throw on your favorite workout clothes, pull on your new trainers and head out for a run.
 A sort of shoe version of boxed motivation, these sleek, stylish sneakers are a recipe for success for all kinds of short to mid-distance running.

 That’s something you’ll both understand and appreciate as soon as you’ve taken them out the box and admired them in your hands.
 Materials and craftsmanship are both at the top of Adidas’ game in this shoe, which is one of the reasons you’ll spot them so often worn as part of a day-to-day outfit, athleisure style.